gootga/MIXTUM/README.md

 ## Overview

 Mixtum has been developed as a standalone Python script and as a graphical user interface.
-Moreover, an experimental website version exists which can be visited [here](https://jmcastelo.github.io/mixtum/).
+Moreover, an experimental [website](https://jmcastelo.github.io/mixtum/) version exists.
 Before running Mixtum, please ensure the required dependencies are met.
 Instructions to install them on a Linux system are given below.
+Alternatively, download the release suitable for your operating system, which contains a standalone executable.
+In this case, the dependences are included and don't need to be installed.

 ### Standalone script